RNRTxScott/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map lets us make a new array by copying and not mutate the original array.
+.forEach will execute a provided function for each array in the set.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. callbacks are a function that is passed into other functions. higher order functions takes anohter function and returns a function to the caller
 3. What is closure?
+closure is when you utilize a variable or other from global

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. this only will apply to the exact thing your referring to using scope

-5. Why do we need super() in an extended class?

-You are expected to be able to answer questions in these areas.
+5. Why do we need super() in an extended class? it allows for the new child to take on all the other objects param/arguments You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions